1978–1998: The Benet Chairship

 - Discovered neutral opioid antagonists as potential drugs in treatment of opioid addiction and adverse effects

-Image credits: C. Krieg for Leslie Benet; Frank Farm for Christopher Cullander and Laurel Heights campus; Kaz Tsuruta for Frances Brodsky; David Powers for Kathy Giacomini; © majedphoto.com for Deanna Kroetz; Elisabeth Fall for Davide Verotta and Emil Lin
+Image credits: C. Krieg for Leslie Benet; Frank Farm for Laurel Heights campus; Kaz Tsuruta for Christopher Cullander and Frances Brodsky; David Powers for Kathy Giacomini; © Majed for Deanna Kroetz; Elisabeth Fall for Davide Verotta and Emil Lin

 All trademarks are trademarks of their respective owners.